Timmmdavis/JuliaTravisTest/README.md

 ```
 >julia ] generate PackageNameHere
 ```
-Call a 2nd time to get the directory.
+Call a 2nd time to get the directory (or find this package using julia> pwd() )

-Module dependencies are added by: cd to package
+Module dependencies are added by: cd into package folder
 ```
-cd(raw"Path2Package")
+cd(raw"Path2Package") #on windows
 ] activate . #the Pkg manager should have the PKG Name on the left
 add DEPNAME
 ```